rust-lang/rustc-dev-guide/src/parallel-rustc.md

 - `MetadataRef`
     - A `rustc` version of an [OwningRef][OwningRef]

-During [monomorphization][monomorphization] the compiler splits up all the code to be generated into smaller chunks called _codegen units_.
-More specifically, codegen units are individual partitions of monomorphized LLVM-IR.
-These units are paired according to their size.
+First, we collect and partition the [monomorphized][monomorphization] version of the program that has been compiled.
+The individual partitions are then sorted from largest to smallest.
+Once the partitions have been sorted, the smallest and largest halves are iterated over separately.
-The largest and smallest form a pair, the second largest and smallest form a pair, the third largest and smallest form a pair, and so on.
-Sorting the units in this way is a compromise between parallel throughput and memory consumption.
+Their elements are paired and stored in a `Vec` so that the largest and smallest partitions are first and second, the second largest and smallest are third and fourth, and so on.
+These partitions are then translated into LLVM-IR.

+Organizing the partitions in this way is a compromise between throughput and memory consumption.
-Initially, the units were sorted from largest to smallest to increase thread utilization.
+Initially, they were sorted from largest to smallest to increase thread utilization.
-This minimized the amount of idle threads; as larger units at the end meant more threads would end up finishing their work and waiting for the others to finish.
-However, this meant that all of the largest units would be in memory at the same time; causing a large, though momentary increase in memory consumption.
+This minimized the amount of idle threads, as larger units at the end meant more threads finishing their work early and waiting for the others to finish.
+However, this meant that all of the largest partitions would be in memory at the same time; increasing memory consumption and impacting overall performance.

-The individual codegen units, alongside the global `TyCtxt` are then passed to independent instances of LLVM running in parallel.
-Although these units are compiled in parallel, `rustc` is single threaded by default.
-This means there is a "staircase" effect where the N LLVM threads end up waiting on a single codegen thread to create work for them.
+Once the partitions have been organized they must be translated into LLVM-IR, where they are then passed to independent instances of LLVM running in parallel.
+It is important to note that if `parallel_compiler` is _not_ true, these translations can only occur on a single thread.
-Fortunately if `parallel_compiler` is true, the work for LLVM threads can be generated in parallel, mitigating the staircase effect.
+This creates a staircase effect where all of the LLVM threads must wait on a single thread to generate work for them.
+If `parallel_compiler` _is_ true, the LLVM queue is loaded in parallel.

 At the end, the linker is ran and combines all the compiled codegen units together into one binary.